SVDotsenko/cleaner/readme.md

 - Double-clicking a file opens it in the default application.
 - At the bottom, statistics on the number and size of files are displayed.

+### Display Modes
+- **Full Name Mode**: Shows complete file names and full dates with time
+- **Short Name Mode**: Shows shortened file names and dates without time, plus a Comments column
+- Toggle between modes using the "Short name"/"Full name" button

 ### Comments Feature
+- **Automatic Loading**: When switching to short name mode, comments are automatically loaded for visible files
+- **Manual Loading**: Use the "Update" button to load comments for visible files
-- Select a single audio file to view its comments in the text box below the "Folder" button.
+- **Individual Selection**: Select a single audio file to view and edit its comments in the text box
+- **Real-time Updates**: Comments are displayed directly in the file list when in short name mode
-- Edit the comments and click "Update" to save changes.
+- **Save Changes**: Edit comments in the text box and click "Save" to update the file
-- The feature only works with audio files (MP3, M4A, OGG).
+- **Supported Formats**: MP3, M4A, OGG audio files
-- If requirements are not met, you'll see notification messages and the comments interface will be hidden.
+- **Requirements Check**: The application automatically checks for required components and shows notifications

+### Sorting Options
+- **Name**: Sorts by file name (A-Z), then by date (newest first)
+- **Size**: Sorts by file size (largest first)
+- **Created**: Sorts by creation date (newest first)

 ---